-- Bladder cancer is the seventh most common cancer in the UK.
+- Bladder cancer is the ninth most common cancer in the UK (2013).

-- Bladder cancer is the fourth most common cancer in UK men, with around 7,500 new cases diagnosed in 2011.
+- In males in the UK, bladder cancer is the fourth most common cancer, with around 7,500 cases diagnosed in 2013.

-- In the UK, bladder cancer is the 13th most common cancer in women, with around 2,900 new cases diagnosed in 2011.
+- In females in the UK, bladder cancer is the 14th most common cancer, with around 2,900 cases diagnosed in 2013.

 - In Europe, more than 151,000 new cases of bladder cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is the lowest in Europe for males and the 13th lowest for females.